dogweather/forkful/content/en/google-apps-script/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?

-Printing debug output involves strategically placing log statements in your code to display variable values, execution flow, or message errors during runtime.
-Programmers utilize it extensively for tracing and diagnosing the behavior of their scripts, ensuring correctness and efficiency in their Google Apps Script applications.

 ## How to:
 Google Apps Script provides the `Logger` class for basic debugging, and for more advanced needs, the `console` class introduced in the V8 runtime.

 **Using Logger:**